tldr-pages/tldr/pages/windows/netstat.md

 `netstat`

-- Displays a list of currently open ports and related IP addresses:
+- Display a list of currently open ports and related IP addresses:

 `netstat -an`